FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 3.rst

 Lesson 3 – Create a Storm Drain System Using Shapefiles
 =======================================================

-.. _overview-4:

 Overview
 ________

 This lesson will outline the process of importing some shapefiles for a stormdrain system and create the INP file and associated storm drain data files.

-This video will guide you through the lesson.
+This video shows the full process of this tutorial.

 .. youtube:: 6oTw4PnqOiI